mvolkmann/blog/src/zig.md

 Memory Management

-- Zig does not provide any memory management and has no runtime.
+- Zig does not provide any memory management and has no run-time.
 - In C, memory is managed with the functions malloc, free, and realloc.
 These use a provided memory allocator.
 - Zig allows selection of a memory allocation strategy and does not choose a default strategy.
 - It is also possible to implement a custom allocator.